Last updated: July 19, 2021Get paid by PayPal or gift voucher

 The biggest earner for me has been doing surveys.
 That’s why for this page that’s what the focus is on.
 Here is a place to focus purely on that.

-As part of this article I thought it would be fun to collect some data and share it with you.
+I thought it would be fun to collect some data and share it with you.
 Swagbucks use external survey providers, and supply an expected “Time to complete” for each one.
 Inevitably your personal demographic doesn’t fit all surveys so plenty of them you won’t qualify for.
 But on average how many can you expect to qualify for?
 And how accurate are the “time to complete” numbers?

 Earnings test and results

 First up let’s just be clear on how this test was done.
 All surveys were completed on a desktop PC.
-I’m on a fibre broadband service but it’s a fairly normal package, not one of the super fast ones so it’s not like surveys will be loading at a mega-speed or anything.
+I’m on a fibre broadband service but it’s a fairly normal package, not one of the super-fast ones so it’s not like surveys will be loading at a mega-speed or anything.
 I’m in the UK.
 Each time was recorded from the moment I clicked the ‘Start survey’ button and the stopped the moment I landed back at the Swagbucks website.
 I took my time with each one to make sure I passed all attention checks and gave honest feedback.

 |Points On Offer||Expected Time Length (In Minutes)||Did I Qualify?||Actual Time Survey Took (Minutes And Seconds)|